Skip to Content

 Zero Waste Kitchen

-Food safe storage containers are a must-have for any kitchen — especially around the holidays or other big gatherings.
-Any time a lot of food is made, a lot of food needs to be stored.
+Non toxic food storage containers are a must-have for any kitchen — especially during the holidays or other big gatherings.
+Whenever a lot of food is prepared, safe and reliable storage is essential.

-Non plastic food storage is actually way easier than it seems, even with the boundless amounts of plastic Tupperware you can inexpensively buy at the store.
-Aside from not contributing to plastic waste, opting for plastic free food storage has health benefits.
-Plastic can leech all kinds of harmful chemicals into your food, so I always opt for non toxic food storage containers whenever I can!
+Switching to non plastic food storage containers is easier than it seems, even with the large variety of inexpensive plastic options available in stores.
+Beyond reducing plastic waste, choosing food safe storage containers comes with health benefits.
+Plastic can leach harmful chemicals into your food, which is why I always choose non toxic food storage containers whenever possible!

 The week after any big holiday is the best.
 Plates are piled high, full of mashed potatoes, stuffing, or other holiday staples.